-7.9.3 Course registration with one or more SDFs.
+- 7.9.3 Course registration with one or more SDFs.
 If a student has been granted an extension beyond August 31, he or she may register for no more than two courses in the fall semester.
 If a second extension should be granted, a student may register in no more than one new course for the fall semester.
 A student who registers at the beginning of the academic year for courses in the spring trimester will be required to drop courses which are excess according to this regulation, if SDFs have not been completed in the fall trimester.
-Compliance with this regulation does not necessarily affect the student's full-time status.

-7.9.4 Absolute deadline.
+Compliance with this regulation does not necessarily affect the student's full-time status. - 7.9.4 Failure to meet deadlines.
+If a student has not submitted any outstanding coursework by an established deadline (either the course deadline or other approved extension deadlines), the professor's submitted grade shall be the actual grade earned in the course, calculated with zero assigned to any coursework that is still incomplete.
+The use of non-grade course reports, such as WDR or INC, and amendments to submitted grades in such cases, must be approved by the TST AD Director. - 7.9.5 Registration procedures for extended completion of coursework.
+A student who has taken all courses required for his or her program but has not yet completed all coursework or language requirements is not permitted to proceed to the thesis stage.
+Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code TSZ7777 "Research".
+The student cannot enter this placeholder code directly in the ROSI registration system; registration must be done by the registrar of his or her college of registration.